Walking Tour: Downtown Nashville

 2. Fort Nashborough

-This is a reconstruction of the 1780 fort that served as the first white settlement in this area.
+This is a reconstruction of the 1780 fort that was a forerunner to the settlement that would become the city of Nashville.

-Continue up First Avenue to Union Street and turn left.
+Continue up 1st Avenue to Union Street and turn left.
 Across the street is the:

 3. Metropolitan Courthouse